Panguso

 Panguso (盘古搜索 (Pángǔ sōusuǒ)) is a Chinese company offering the search engine Panguso.com, which is used mostly in Chinese.
 Compared to its private competitors, the Chinese Baidu and the US-based Google, which are used more frequently in China, the two shareholders of this joint venture are the state-owned Chinese news agency Xinhua and the in 2011 worldwide largest mobile telecommunication provider China Mobile.
 On March 1, 2014, Panguso merged with Jike and became ChinaSo.

 Founding

 The founding of the search engine Panguso has been announced in August 2010.
 In December 2010 the beta version went online and in late February 2011 it was officially launched.
 The homepage redirects to the 'news' section, where the user is provided with the first headlines beneath the search windows.
 News are also building the focal point of the search engine.
-The company brings together as partners the state monopolistic largest Chinese content provider Xinhua and the largest Chinese mobile communication provider with 550 mio. customers in 2010.
+The company brings together as partners the state monopolistic largest Chinese content provider Xinhua and the largest Chinese mobile communication provider with 550 million customers in 2010.
 The search engine is planned to be pre-installed on cell phones and therefore is a response to Google, which started their google phone.